-Policy Compliance: This field is to indicate if this dataset is in conformity with the National Data Sharing and Access Policy of the Govt. of India.
+NDSAP Policy Compliance: This field is to indicate if this dataset is in conformity with the National Data Sharing and Access Policy of the Govt. of India.

-Q. What are the best practices for dataset contribution?
+Q. What are the best practices for Catalog/ Resource (Datasets/Apps) contribution?

-- A. Some of the best practices for dataset contribution are as follows: - Data should be stored in widely used file formats that are suitable for machine processing. - Released dataset should clearly reflect "what is recorded about a particular subject". - Timely release of datasets is one of the important factors to maximize the utility of information people can obtain. - Data should be provided in freely available formats which can be accessed without the need for a software license. - Data should be de-normalized.
+A. Some of the best practices for contribution are as follows:

+- Data should be stored in widely used file formats that are suitable for machine processing. - Released dataset should clearly reflect "what is recorded about a particular subject". - Timely release of datasets is one of the important factors to maximize the utility of information people can obtain. - Data should be provided in freely available formats which can be accessed without the need for a software license. - Data elements should be in de-normalized form.